Ready to learn about Scrum project management?

 Let’s get started.

-Scrum is a modern project management methodology that splits your project into different development cycles.
-These development cycles are called sprints and usually last 2-4 weeks to help you quickly reach your deliverables.
+Scrum is a modern project management methodology that splits your project into different development cycles, called sprints, which usually last 2-4 weeks to help you quickly reach your deliverables.

-After each cycle is completed, you present it to your stakeholders (usually customers) who give you feedback on what they like and don’t like.
-You can then incorporate their feedback before moving on to your next project cycle.
+After each sprint is completed, you present it to your stakeholder (usually the client), who’ll give you feedback on what they like and don’t like.
+You can then incorporate their feedback before moving on to the next sprint.

-How does this differ from traditional project management?
+How does scrum differ from traditional project management?

-For example, if you were Scotty, developing a teleportation device for the retail market, you’d spend a year conceptualizing, developing and testing the machine.
+For example, if you were developing a device for your customers, you’d spend a year on your development efforts, which could include conceptualizing, coding, and testing the machine.

 You’d only present it to your customers once it was done.